Panicum decompositum: Description

 Native millet is specifically a C4 tussock forming perennial with glabrous blue-green blade-like leaves with a pale line running down the middle on the front of the leaves and a protruding spine, known as the keel, at the back of the leaves.
-The grass can grow up to 145cm tall with seed heads that can grow up to approximately 40cm in length.
+The grass can grow up to 145 cm tall with seed heads that can grow up to approximately 40 cm in length.

 Native millet is hermaphroditic, which means it contains both the male and female reproductive organs in the same flower.
 The seed head has an open panicle structure which consists of multiple small branches loosely clustered together.
 At the end of each small branch is a spikelet that would flower and mature into seeds.
 The species flowers in summer and autumn (approximately from December to May in Australia) and the main method of pollination is via wind.

 Native millet, along with other grasses, grow fibrous roots which retains the surrounding soil and prevent erosion.
-The fibrous roots also increase the overall biomass in the soil which provides an environment for microorganisms. which promotes the filtration of chemical compounds in water runoff such as fertilisers or pesticides.
+The fibrous roots also increase the overall biomass in the soil which provides an environment for microorganisms and promote the filtration of chemical compounds in water runoff such as fertilisers or pesticides.